kdpsingh/va-aki-model/README.md

-A repository to accompany our draft paper entitled “Reproducibility and generalizability of a state-of-the-art acute kidney injury prediction model”
+A repository to accompany our draft paper entitled “Sex differences and generalizability across health systems in the prediction of acute kidney injury”

 # System Information